DhanushReddy24/firstAPP/README.md

 # firstAPP

-This app is created for connecting people. tech stack- django react

-We encourage you to contribute.Thank you!
+Used django for back end and react for frontend